Are you looking for the best places to spend Christmas in the USA? Look no further!

 Contributed by Pooja Shah from Feels Like Life.

-Despite its desert setting, Phoenix at Christmas is a great place to enjoy the holiday.
+Despite its desert setting, Phoenix is one of the best Christmas vacation destinations in the United States.
 Each year, the city looks magical with all of the Christmas lights.
 It's a lot easier to decorate and see the lights when it is warm!

 Visiting Phoenix during Christmas time is the perfect time to visit.
 It is a great chance to get away from the cold and snow and enjoy some warmer weather.
 The average temperature in December ranges from 65-70 degrees during the day (and much colder overnight).